h15200/notes/systems-design.md

 - five 9s: 5 minutes
 - most major cloud services offer 99.95% so just under 4 9s

-## Scoping the problem
+## Steps

-1. Understand the question
+1. Scope the problem

-Ask questions to understand the constraints and use cases

-- Who are our users and what are their needs?
-- what is the exact scope of the problem?
-- what are non-functional requirements?
-- what are our stretch goals?

-ex. "designing twitter"

-questions might be

-- 'how many total users do we expect? how many active users a day?'
-- 'can users tweet and follow others?'
-- 'should we also design to create and display user's timeline?'
-- 'will tweets contain photos and videos?'
-- 'should I design the front end as well as the back end?'

-2. Get a rough estimate of scale

-- what scale is expected from the system (number of users, daily active users, number of new tweets, how many followers per user on average)
-- how much storage would we need? (photos, videos)
-- what network bandwidth usage are we expecting?
-Crucial in deciding how would we manage traffic and balance load between servers

-## Capacity Planning
+2. Capacity Planning

-1. Throughput/load estimation (for example, servers handling write operations in social media)
+   - Throughput/load estimation (for example, servers handling write operations in social media)
    - rps / qps (request or query per second) is the main metric
    - Ask for average daily users, and possibly guess the rest
    - for ex. for social media, try 100 million users who

      - suppose 5 writes on average = 500 million a day
      - get average qps by dividing 500 million by (24 \* 3600 ~ 100,000) = 5000
      - 5,000 qps for AVERAGE, but for peak, you might multiple by 3 = 15,000 qps
      - one service might handle 1,000 second, so you'll need some redundancy, load balancer etc..

-2. Storage estimation
+   - Storage estimation

    - how much data to keep eg 5 years
    - multiply daily _ 30 _ 12 \* 5

      - byte 1
      - kb 1 x 10 ^ 3
      - megabyte 1 x 10 ^ 6 (million)